anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 **Credential resolution:**

 - Syft first attempts to use default Docker credentials from `~/.docker/config.json` if they exist
 - If default credentials are not available, you can provide credentials via environment variables.
-See [Authentication](/docs/user-guides/sbom/authentication) for more details.
+See [Authentication with Private Registries](/docs/user-guides/private-registries) for more details.